 These take a problem-solving attitude, patience, and frequent repetition.

-I suggest keeping a list of all the tricky spots in your pieces, and spending just 1 or 2 minutes at most on each every practice.
+I suggest keeping a list of all the tricky spots in your pieces, and spending just 1 to 5 minutes at most on each when you practice guitar.

 The goal here is to identify the problem, and play through the solution slowly and without error.